PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 plans into `_QuantizedInputPlan`.
 The refactor reduced the module from 1,549 to 1,126 lines while preserving all thirteen quantized family IDs and their order.

+Candidate input acceptance now has a parallel immutable contract per family: allowed/required kinds, minimum arity, exact counts, and shape-validation policy.
+A common validator replaces the thirteen count branches, and an import-time invariant prevents the pass and input-contract family sets from drifting.
+The current module is 1,134 lines, 415 below the original 1,549-line state.

 The adjacent legacy ownership gate now builds action-kind counts once.
 Seven simple quantized family contracts declare only allowed and required kinds;
 all-Pad keeps its minimum-arity guard, and Slice/Split/Add keep their